thomasvan/ubuntu16-magento-ce-2-nginx-php7-supervisord-sshd/README.md

 $ cat /mysql-magento-pw.txt
 ```

-<b>!IMPORTANT!
-Please restart the nginx in localhost:9011 after magento webroot folder mounted, since the nginx read the configuration from nginx.conf.sample.</b>
+!IMPORTANT!
+Please restart the nginx in localhost:9011 after magento webroot folder mounted, since the nginx read the configuration from nginx.conf.sample.